 The Christian church succumbs to the temptation to know absolutely when it calls doubt the opposite of faith.
-Fear is.
-Fear will not risk that even if I am wrong, I will trust that if I move today by the light that is given me, knowing it is only finite and partial, I will know more and different things tomorrow than I know today, and I can be open to the new possibility I cannot even imagine today.
+Fear is, fear will not risk that even if I am wrong, I will trust that if I move today by the light that is given me, knowing it is only finite and partial, I will know more and different things tomorrow than I know today and I can be open to the new possibility I cannot even imagine today.

 But few religious or secular presenters of attitudinal procedures are as explicit as Pascal and Dozier, on the risks in what they advocate.
 Pascal is the father of probability theory, which renders it natural for him to make such connections explicit.
 Dozier stands in support of Pascal's tradition of faith, encouraging people to take appropriate risks and to help people through their risks.

-The opposite tradition is of religious or secular beliefs offering a security blanket of guaranteed outcomes, ie of a certain, risk-free future.
-The whiffs of danger theory is that this opposite tradition, if taken literally, is the reverse of being saved if salvation means having a healthy brain.
-Both traditions date back thousands of years in the religious and philosophical literature, and both have energetic advocates also in the self-help and scientific writings of today.
-A contribution of this paper's risky choice decision theoretic perspective is to point readers to how they themselves can recode therapies and other practices in order to tease out their risk and risk-free implications.
+The opposite tradition is of religious or secular beliefs offering a security blanket of guaranteed outcomes, that is, of a certain, risk-free future.
+The whiffs of danger theory is that this opposite tradition, taken literally, is the reverse of being saved (where salvation means having a healthy brain).
+Both traditions date back thousands of years in the religious and philosophical literature and bothhave energetic advocates in clinical practice, in the self-help, and in scientific writings of today.
+A contribution of this paper's risky choice decision theoretic perspective is to point readers to how they themselves can recode theories, therapies and other techniques in order to identify their implicit risks.